mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-05-14-an-amazing-team/index.md

 ---
-title: "An Amazing Team"
+blog: shalveena.com
+categories:
+- journal
 date: "2013-05-14"
-categories:
-  - "journal"
+title: An Amazing Team
 ---

 In today's world, we have a tendency to forget some of the wonders we have around us in our daily life.
 The things we are privileged to have, the opportunities and experiences that fill our days.